An Insider’s Guide to Aberdeen

 Aberdeen is full of bars and clubs that all come to life in the evening and early hours of the morning.

-- Many bars and clubs can be found on and around Belmont Street including: Wild Boar, Slains Castle, Ma Cameron’s, The Old School House, Siberia Vodka Bar and Triple Kirks/Exodus.
+- Many bars and clubs can be found on and around Belmont Street including: Wild Boar, Revolution, Revolución de Cuba, Ma Cameron’s, The Old School House, Siberia Vodka Bar, the Priory and Triple Kirks.

 Aberdeen is home to four cinemas, Cineworld Queens Links, Cineworld Union Square, the Vue and Belmont Filmhouse.

-- Cineworld Queens Links is located at the beach boulevard.
-Alongside the cinema you’ll find plenty of restaurants including Frankie&Benny’s, TGI Fridays, Pizza Hut and Chiquitos.
+- Cineworld Queens Links is located at the beach.
+Alongside the cinema you’ll find plenty of restaurants including TGI Fridays, Pizza Hut and Frankie & Benny’s.

 - Cineworld Union Square is within Union Square shopping centre – fine and close to the ferry!